Norman Osborn: Ghost Goblin

-Ghost Goblin was with the Multiversal Masters of Evil when they returned to Earth-616.
-He fights against Nighthawk and the Prehistoric Ghost Rider.
-During the fight, Ghost Goblin is depowered by the Prehistoric Ghost Rider who then kills him.
+An unidentified version of Norman Osborn operates as the Ghost Goblin.
+He is a member of the Masters of Evil, possesses powers similar to Ghost Rider, and throws flaming noggin bombs that are in the shape of a skull.
+Ghost Goblin fights against Nighthawk and the Prehistoric Ghost Rider.
+During the fight, Ghost Goblin is depowered by the Prehistoric Ghost Rider, who kills him.